EVerest/everest-core/docs/source/explanation/linux-yocto/ota-updates.rst

 -  Security issues
 -  New features

-Updates are often referred to as Over-the-air-updates (OTA) when delivered through a network.
-But in some use cases also local update mechanisms should be considered.
+Updates may be delivered remotely over a network, called Over-the-Air (OTA), or may be provided locally where supported by the charging station.

-There are many ways to implement an update mechanism.
 EVerest supports *RAUC* as an update tool, which has the following advantages:

 -  Open source project with a large community: https://rauc.io